telus-archive/pagerduty-dashboard/README.md

 If one or more services within the other group are failing, the group gets broken up into two pieces, one holding the offline/failing services and the other holding the online/okay services.

-Services are listed in the normal format in several columns.

 ### Data Processing

 The original properties of the services remain unchanged throughout their processing (so this can be used as an invariant).
 However, new attributes do get added server-side which get used client-side, like `properName`.

-In general, as much processing/calculation as possible gets done server-side.